flipacholas/Architecture-of-consoles/articles/pc-engine.Rmd.md

 ![How it looked with everything fitted [@photography-amos].](cd/fitted.png){.tabs-nested-last title="Fitted"}

 Let's take a look at the **CD-ROM²** expansion, which consists of a CD-ROM reader and a special HuCard called the **System Card**.
 The latter acts as a **BIOS** to bootstrap the game and provide routines to interface with the reader.
 Internally, the CD-ROM reader included **64 KB of RAM** for general-purpose use, another **64 KB of RAM** for streaming ADPCM samples, and **2 KB** for save data.
-As you can guess, this enabled game developers to take the advantage of extra storage and CD audio, while providing publishers with the economic benefit of distributing games on a popular medium.
+As you can guess, this enabled game developers to take advantage of extra storage and CD audio, while providing publishers with the economic benefit of distributing games on a popular medium.

 {.close-float}